-This inaugural event is designed to enhance the voice of engineering from within Wales and promote its activities and scientific achievements during a one day event through an array of talks and workshops with the promotion of industry and academia collaboration at its heart.
+This inaugural event is designed to enhance the voice of engineering and promote Welsh activities and scientific achievements during a one day event through an array of talks and workshops with the promotion of industry and academia collaboration at its heart.

-- Hear from revolutionary industry breakthroughs such as Tidal Lagoon Power as well as industry leads such as Aston Martin on their recent development in to Wales.
-Talks from KTN and Innovate UK will also present to highlight securing funding for industry
+- Hear from revolutionary industry breakthroughs such as Tidal Lagoon Power and industrial manufacturer Aston Martin on their recent development in Wales.

-- Join in workshops to explore both the relationship between academic and industry from both experienced academics from across Swansea, Cardiff and Bangor Universities as well as industry speakers from IQE, CSC and Qioptiq to name a few
+- Participate in collaborative workshops exploring the relationship between academia and industry.
+These sessions will be delivered by experienced academics from across Swansea, Cardiff and Bangor Universities jointly with industry speakers from IQE, CSC, BT, TWI and Qioptiq.

-Engineering Wales will ultimately provide you with a platform to see, hear and discuss the latest engineering and research developments from within Wales from both an academic and industry point of view.
+Engineering Wales will ultimately provide you with a platform to see, hear and discuss the latest engineering and research developments from within Wales.

 We look forward to seeing you in October!

 "Engineering Wales is a chance to appreciate the real strength and breadth of engineering research that we have here in Wales and a chance to see the efforts that we’ve made and successes that we have in bringing universities and industrialists together to promote joint research and really forge a joint working pattern between the two."